aaronpeters/hillpsychiatry.nl/posts/how-measure-initcwnd-over-https.md

 ## What is initcwnd and why does it matter for web performance?

 ## Measuring initcwnd over HTTPS is not easy

+- why it is not so easy: packets are encrypted, so the tool needs to expose the # packets received at what point in time
-- can't see it in Chrome Dev Tools
+- can't see it in Dev Tools of Chrome, Firefox or any other browser
+- can't see it in curl
 - can't use CDN Planet's tool (HTTP only)